dwmkerr/dwmkerr.com/dwmkerr.com/content/post/2026/ai26-skill-attack/index.md

 Ideally, skills are _orthogonal_ - a Python development skill should not 'overlap' with a TypeScript development skill.
 Changing one skill should not affect another.
 If they do, LLMs will get confused as they do with poorly architected or overlapping MCP tools.
 Skills should also be hierarchical - information is structured in a 'top down' approach, high level initially with additional layers of detail, samples or references, as needed.

 Building skills means codifying and organising knowledge.
 This knowledge ends up as text in a repository - which makes it incredibly accessible to _other_ users (AI or not).
 Even if the format, specification, or use of skills changes over time, the knowledge has been structured, this knowledge can be used later on.
 So far so good.
-For some of the best real-world examples, check [Agent-Skills-for-Context-Engineering](https://github.com/muratcankoylan/Agent-Skills-for-Context-Engineering), [Awesome Claude Skills](https://github.com/travisvn/awesome-claude-skills), [Superpowers](https://github.com/obra/superpowers).
+For some of the best real-world examples, check [Agent-Skills-for-Context-Engineering](https://github.com/muratcankoylan/Agent-Skills-for-Context-Engineering), [Awesome Claude Skills](https://github.com/travisvn/awesome-claude-skills) and [Superpowers](https://github.com/obra/superpowers).

 ## Speculation: Skill Dependencies